Not What Went Wrong In The Arab World, But Why It Went Wrong: A Theological Answer

-And Emperor Manuel II was talking about the relationship between faith and reason and the Emperor said that spreading faith by the sword is not according with right reason and that, open quotes, “Not acting reasonably is contrary to god’s nature,” unquote.
+And Emperor Manuel II was talking about the relationship between faith and reason, and the emperor said that spreading faith by the sword is not according with right reason, and that, open quotes, “Not acting reasonably is contrary to God’s nature,” unquote.
 Benedict said, “This is the decisive statement in this argument against violent conversion.
-I say it’s decisive because it presumes that god is reason and if he is reason, then it is immoral to impose force against conscience.”
+I say it is decisive because it presumes that god is reason and if he is reason, then it is immoral to impose force against conscience.”

 Now, Benedict also talks about in this famous essay the de-Hellenization of Islam.
 He also talks about the de-Hellenization of the West.
-They happened at different times for different reasons but I think that remark about the de-Hellenization of Islam sort of blew over peoples’ heads because they didn’t know there was a period of Hellenization in Islam to begin with.
-But there was and it was quite extraordinary.
-And it happened I think for the following reasons.
+They happened at different times for different reasons but I think that remark about the de-Hellenization of Islam sort of blew over peoples’ heads because they did not know there was a period of Hellenization in Islam to begin with.
+But there was, and it was quite extraordinary, and it happened, I think, for the following reasons.

 Christianity, as you know, had been Hellenized centuries before and by Hellenized, I mean it had assimilated Greek philosophy, Plato and Aristotle, and you would see features of this Hellenization in Christian apologetics in the way they would argue about who god is, etc., etc.

 When the Muslims conquered the Middle East and North Africa, these were all largely Christian areas and when they thundered out of Arabia, they had no philosophy, they had no theology.
 As you know, the Qur’an was the first written book in Arabic.
 There were records of famous Arabic poetry and so forth but no book.